What is a charter school?

-The best CSDC event for developers to attend is our annual California conference, the Charter Schools Leadership Update Conference, which will be held this year on December 8-9 at the Manchester Grand Hyatt in San Diego, CA. In addition to a comprehensive, 3.5-hour update on the latest fiscal and policy developments, this conference also features workshops, breakout sessions, and structured networking.
-For many school leaders, this is a “must-attend” event every year, to ensure they stay up to date with the latest changes and trends.
+The best CSDC event for developers to attend is our annual California conference, the Charter Schools Leadership Update Conference, which will be held this year on December 2-3, 2019 at the Anaheim Marriott in Anaheim.
+In addition to a comprehensive, 3.5-hour update on the latest fiscal and policy developments, this conference also features workshops, breakout sessions, and structured networking.
+For many school leaders, this is a must-attend event every year, to ensure they stay up to date with the latest changes and trends.

 CSDC’s Sample Charter School Governing Board Policies is one of the most strategic publications for a new school developer.
 The Sample Policies provide a customizable template of key school policies, so developers can customize the policies to their needs.
 The policies have been vetted for legal and practical considerations by experts in charter school governance and law.